Lauren Burnham Gets Real About Her Struggle With Anxiety In Candid Post

 i’m about to tell you something that for whatever reason makes me so uncomfortable, but i still want to share. i am really struggling w/ anxiety today…& yesterday & the days before. i don’t like to give the negative things in life more energy than they deserve, but i want to be real here & make sure you know that even if people make it always look so easy, it is 1000% not. we’ve all got shiz we’re working through.???? thanks for always being so supportive & if you’re feeling weighed down, it’ll pass. always remember that!

-The candid post got a lot of love online, racking up over 19 thousand likes in less than an hour after it was shared publicly.
+The candid post got a lot of love online, racking up over 19,000 likes in less than an hour after it was shared publicly.
 Burnham has 1 million followers on the platform overall.
-Her many fans took to the comments section to thank her for her candor and commend her for her bravery.
+Her fans took to the comments section to thank her for her candor and commend her for her bravery.
 Others shared how they personally deal with anxiety and issues related to mental health.

 “I feel this so hard, honey!!
 Please do not hesitate to ask your doctor for help.
 Asking saved my life, literally,” wrote one fan.